Alkaline diet

-Alkaline diet (also known as the alkaline ash diet, alkaline acid diet, acid ash diet, and acid alkaline diet) describes a group of loosely related diets based on the misconception that different types of food can have an effect on the pH balance of the body.
+Alkaline diet (also known as the alkaline ash diet, alkaline acid diet, acid ash diet, and acid alkaline diet) describes a group of loosely related diets based on the misconception that different types of food can affect the pH balance of the body.
 It originated from the acid ash hypothesis, which primarily related to osteoporosis research.
 Proponents of the diet believe that certain foods can affect the acidity (pH) of the body and that the change in pH can therefore be used to treat or prevent disease.
 However, their claims are false, and there is no evidence supporting the claimed mechanisms of this diet, which is not recommended by dietitians or other health professionals.

 The "acid-ash" hypothesis claimed that excess dietary production of acid was a risk factor for osteoporosis, but the scientific evidence does not support this hypothesis.

 Alternative medicine

 Alternative medicine practitioners who have promoted the alkaline diet have advocated its use in the treatment of various medical conditions, including cancer.
 These claims have been mainly promoted on websites, magazines, direct mail, and books, and have been mainly directed at a lay audience.
 This version of the diet, in addition to avoiding meats and other proteins, also advocates avoiding processed foods, white sugar, white flour, and caffeine, and can involve specific exercise and nutritional supplement regimens as well.

+Alkaline diets have been promoted as supposed anti-cancer diets based on the misconception that acidity is the cause, rather than the result, of tumour activity.
+Advocates sometimes advise testing urine pH to see whether the diet is working – a futile activity as urine pH does not mirror bodily pH generally.

 A version of this diet has also been promoted by Robert O. Young as a method of weight loss in his book The pH Miracle.
-According to the Academy of Nutrition and Dietetics, portions of his diet such as the emphasis on eating green leafy vegetables and exercise would likely be healthy.
-However, the "obscure theory" on which his diet is based and the reliance on complicated fasting regimens and nutritional supplements means that this diet "is not a healthy way to lose weight."
+According to the Academy of Nutrition and Dietetics, portions of his diet, such as the emphasis on eating green leafy vegetables and exercise, would likely be healthy.
+However, the "obscure theory" on which his diet is based and the reliance on complicated fasting regimens and nutritional supplements mean that this diet "is not a healthy way to lose weight."
 It has also been proposed that acid causes rheumatoid arthritis and osteoarthritis, and that an alkaline diet can be used to treat these conditions.
 There is no evidence to support this proposal.

-Urinary and/or saliva testing for acidity has been proposed as a way to measure the body's acidity level and therefore the level of risk for diseases.
-However, there is no correlation between the urinary pH and the acidity of the body.
+Urinary and/or saliva testing for acidity has been proposed to measure the body's acidity level and therefore the risk for diseases.
+However, there is no correlation between the urinary pH and the body's acidity.

 Adverse effects

 Because the alkaline diet promotes excluding certain families of foods, it could result in a less balanced diet with resulting nutrient deficiencies such as essential fatty acids and phytonutrients.
 Many websites and books promoting this diet sell courses of supplements and foods which are unnecessary to purchase even under the diet's own terms.
-The level of effort needed to use this diet is considered "high" as there are many foods that need to be excluded.
+The effort needed to use this diet is considered "high" as many foods need to be excluded.